A throwback to the days of date nut bread and cream cheese at luncheonettes, this version is both delicious and pretty.

 Mix the butter and the sugars with the mixer for about 3 minutes on medium high speed until they are creamed together.
 Add the egg and vanilla.

 Mix the flour into the batter until well combined.
 It starts to get stiff at this point.
-Then, add the dates, raisins. and nuts, as well as the liquid.
+Then, add the dates, raisins. and nuts, as well as the liquid (water & baking soda) that the dried fruit was softening in.
 I added the solids first before pouring in the remaining water.
 You can do it all at once as long as you mix the batter until all the ingredients are well incorporated.

 Spoon the mixture into the loaf pan and smooth it out.
 Bake the bread for 50-60 minutes until a toothpick or wooden skewer inserted into the middle of the loaf comes out clean.
 If the top appears to darken and look finished before the inside is fully baked, cover the top with foil so that it won’t burn.